Azure/iot-hub-device-update/docs/early-access-reference-docs/Delta update instructions.md

 ## Importing the generated delta update into Device Update for IoT Hub

-### Download helper scripts
+### Generate import manifest

 The basic process of importing an update to the Device Update service is unchanged from our public documentation, so if you haven't already, be sure to review this page:

 [How to prepare an update to be imported into Azure Device Update for IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/create-update)

 Importantly, however, there are specific aspects of delta support which are not fully implemented yet for this preview.
-Therefore, we have created a series of scripts to simplify the process during preview, which you can find in the Import folder you previously downloaded.
-Note: the scripts use PowerShell, which can be [installed](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on Linux, Windows, or MacOS.
+Therefore, we have created a script to simplify the process during Early Access, which you previously downloaded: **New-ImportManifest.ps1**.
+Note: the script uses PowerShell, which can be [installed](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on Linux, Windows, or MacOS.

-### Generate import manifest

 The first step in importing an update into the Device Update service is always to create an import manifest.
-You can learn about the import manifest concept here, but note that delta updates require a new import manifest format that is not yet ready for our public documentation.
-Therefore, please use this script instead to generate your import manifest: **New-ImportManifest.ps1**
+You can learn about the import manifest concept [here](https://docs.microsoft.com/en-us/azure/iot-hub-device-update/import-concepts#import-manifest), but note that delta updates require a new import manifest format that is not yet ready for our public documentation.
+Therefore, please use New-ImportManifest.ps1 instead to generate your import manifest.

 The script includes example usage.
 The new/unique elements for delta update relative to our publicly-documented import manifest format are "-DeltaFile" and "-SourceFile", and there is a specific usage for the "-File" element as well:
  - The **File** element represents the Target update used when generating the delta.